 Thirdly, maturity models are prone to becoming obsolete.
 They imply a static problem domain and do not change in response to the evolving technical and business context.
-In a fast-changing environment what may be regarded as “mature” today might be old hat by next year.
+In a fast-changing environment what may be regarded as “mature” today might be old hat by tomorrow.

 Finally, the fixed progression in a maturity model can set the wrong motivation.
 You are encouraged to celebrate the achievement of levels rather than focusing on meaningful outcomes.
-It’s not always obvious what the tangible benefits of any level might be.
+It’s not always obvious what the tangible benefits of these levels might be.

 Applying maturity to technology

 Maturity models tend not to hold up to much scrutiny when they are applied to technology solutions.
 For example, the Richardson Maturity Model attempts to analyse REST APIs in terms of increasing levels of maturity.
 Implementations can range from lowly HTTP based APIs to the full “glory” of HATEOAS-enabled REST.

 The intention is to help promote understanding by explaining REST in stages, but the model describes a false progression.
 It’s difficult to “evolve” an API towards a different paradigm.
 Fully “mature” REST may not be the most ideal end-state if you are taking a pragmatic approach to development.
 Strict readers of the original thesis by Roy Fielding would argue that REST is an ”all-or-nothing” proposition with no progression involved at all.